ibilalkayy/flow/README.md

 Flow is a budget planning application designed to empower users with the ability to track,  analyze, and optimize their spending habits and financial goals.

 With a user-friendly CLI.
-It manages the finances and achieve greater financial stability  by leveraging the Formance API for a comprehensive financial management solution.
+It manages the finances and achieve greater financial stability  by leveraging different payment APIs for a comprehensive financial management solution.

 ## Table of Contents